NRS 200.720 is the Nevada child pornography law that prohibits knowingly promoting “a performance of a minor:

 Call a Nevada criminal defense attorney…

 Have you been charged with child pornography in Nevada?
-Call our Las Vegas criminal defense attorneys now for a FREE consult.
+Contact our Las Vegas criminal defense attorneys for a free consult.

 Our mission would be to negotiate a substantial reduction or dismissal of the charges without a trial.
 But if necessary, we are experienced courtroom advocates ready to fight for a full acquittal.